 If you can’t imagine that type of dere, take a look at Honey from Ouran High School Host Club.
 He’s the energetic shota who wants nothing more than to nom on cake and cuddle with his Usa-chan, but take away his cake and Usa-chan, and well, you’ve got yourself a scary demon child who will literally bite off your hand!
 Ouch!
-Putting that aside, Honey is still the adorable shota that you just want to dote on because he’s just too moe!
+Putting that aside, Honey is still the adorable boy that you just want to dote on because he’s just too moe!
 How can you deny him cake?
-Look at his child like facade!
+Look at his young facade!
 It just screams, “You’ll give me the world, right?”
-No comments if you suddenly become a shota con.
 Just saying.

 So Now What?

-Much like in any harem anime, these four types of male dere characters are standard in reverse harem and bishounen anime catering to girls.
+Much like in any harem anime, these four types of dere male characters are standard in reverse harem and bishounen anime catering to girls.
 If you are to look around, you may even come across other dere characters like undere, kamidere, and so on.
-Isn’t it nice to know that girls can enjoy dere types as much as any guy?
+Isn’t it nice to know that girls can enjoy the different types of dere as much as any guy?
 Moe is no longer just a male thing, girls!

 Now you know the male dere types available on the market.
 There are so many of them it’s hard to imagine why girls tend to dominate the dere searches.
 Guy dere types can be seen in all sorts of anime from shoujo to shounen to seinen, so don’t even think that anime dere types are limited to females.